sutoiku/puffin/docs/Query Proxy.md

 The `puffindb` DuckDB extension is installed once by the user.
 From there, support for any number of query generators can be added from DuckDB's SQL API, using the public **Registry** managed by PuffinDB.
 Once a query is submitted by the user through DuckDB's SQL API, it is sent to the cloud-side **PuffinDB Proxy**, which forwards it to the **Query Generator**.
 The query is then translated into SQL and sent back to the user's DuckDB engine for execution.

+Several options are being considered for the packaging of the Query Generator.
+One of them is to use [WebAssembly](https://webassembly.org/), which would allow both client-side and cloud-side execution.

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension
 - No need to develop yet another SQL parser | serializer